QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-ONE.md

 **Working Directory:** `lecture1`
 <br/>
 <br/>
 **Explanation:** This is a more appropiate use of the command.
-Here we are in the `lecture1` directory because there are actaully files here for us to access.
-After running the command, Java concatenates whats in the file of the argument, which in this case is `README`.
+Here we are in the `lecture1` directory because there are actually files here for us to access.
+After running the command, Java concatenates whats in the file of the argument, which in this case is `README`(it provided the first line of the file).
 <br/>
 <br/>
 This is NOT an error